Our Essential Services

 Internet Access via Cable TV

 When choosing this option, the service provider will fix your TV socket by adding phone and internet plugs.
 Technically speaking, the TV cable allows for very high traffic and a very fast internet connection.
-You’ll most likely be able to watch your home country’s TV in Germany, as well as a wealth of German television channels, including major sports and reality TV.
+Your best bet to watch your home country’s TV in Germany, is to sign up to an online service.
+Alternatively, there is a range of domestic options, including major sports and reality TV, as well as a wealth of German television channels.

-According to official estimates, DSL connections with download speeds from 2,000 to 50,000 kbps are theoretically available for over 93% of all households in Germany, especially in the cities.
-On websites, like DSLWeb.de (German only), you can check whether DSL access from Germany’s major internet service providers is available in your area.
+According to official estimates, DSL connections with download speeds from 2,000 to 50,000 kbps are available for over 93% of all households in Germany, especially in cities.
+On websites like DSLWeb.de (German only), you can check whether DSL access from Germany’s major internet service providers is available in your area.

 Choosing the Right Internet Provider

 In most cases, you will now have the choice between a variety of internet service providers, ranging from national companies, such as T-Online, Alice, or 1&1, to regional providers, such as M-Net (in Bavaria) or BaWue-Net (in Baden-Württemberg).
 When looking for a DSL provider, there are some important things to ask:

 - What is the monthly flat rate fee, and which services are covered by this flat rate?